gjermundgaraba/bjaanes.github.io/_posts/2015-07-12-how-to-get-over-a-hump.md

 Don’t quit the moment you feel like things are going slow (or not going at all).
 Most of the time, this is exactly when you need to continue.

 Perseverance really is key to the maximum developer, and it still is the fact when what you really need is a break.
-It&#8217;s just that you need to hit the reset button to be the most productive.
-It&#8217;s not point going on forever killing yourself, when a short break might be more efficient.
+It's just that you need to hit the reset button to be the most productive.
+It's not point going on forever killing yourself, when a short break might be more efficient.

 &nbsp;